yash-srivastava19/yash-srivastava19.github.io/index.md

 - Personal Interests : Football, badminton, avid reader, philosophy connoisseur and writing.

 ## Reseach Papers I Love 📎
-In no particular order, I am listing doen some really awesome reserach papers that in one way or other have helped me think outside of the box.
+In no particular order, I am listing some really awesome research papers that in one way or other have helped me think outside of the box.

  - **[Interpretability in the Wild - IOI Circuit Identification](https://arxiv.org/pdf/2211.00593)** : A very detailed and understandable paper on circuit identification for mechanistic interpretability.
 Highly recommended if you want to understand how to design your own experiments.